btf-org/flank/README.md

 ## Script-Driven Development

-In the output of your script, you can include:

-- HTML tables
-- Data graphics
-- Links to run other scripts (every script in Flank has a unique URL)
+In the output of your script, you can include HTML tables, data graphics, and links to run other scripts (every script in Flank has a unique URL)

-Used in this way, you can build dashboards, reports, internal tools, and CRUD apps by just writing scripts.
+With nothing more than a script, you can build...

+- Dashboards
+- Reports
+- Internal tools
+- CRUD apps

 For example, the previous script could return an HTML table...